Dementia: Causes, Symptoms and Treatments

 If someone is diagnosed with dementia, there are treatment options available.
 The two broad categories of treatments include:

-- Behavioral therapy that will try to reduce the frequencies of memory lapses, inappropriate outbursts, and other dementia symptoms
+It will try to reduce the frequencies of memory lapses, inappropriate outbursts, and other dementia symptoms

 It is also important to simplify tasks during the day and modify the environment to reduce clutter.
 This will make it easier for people with dementia to keep track of what they are doing and where they are going.